retaildevcrews/ngsa/docs/k8sSetup.md

 #!/bin/sh

-# replace bartr with your ID
+# replace with your ID
-export ME=bartr
+export ME=YourID

-# comment this line for Azure
+# comment this line for Azure VMs as the UID is already created
 useradd -m -s /bin/bash ${ME}

 mkdir -p /home/${ME}/.ssh